crowetic/QORTector-scripts/README.md

 This script is definitely the simplest way to install Qortal on any linux computer.

+Run this script in the recommended fashion with the command below...
+`bash <(curl -fsSL https://install-linux.qortal.org || wget -qO- https://install-linux.qortal.org)`

 ### 'rebuilt-machine.sh'
 This script is built to run on Ubuntu and Ubuntu-based Linux distros (PoP-OS, ZorinOS, etc.) It configures and installs all software recommended by default by CHD (https://crowetic.com), and configures a customized version of the **cinnamon desktop environment**.
 This script is meant to be run on a NEW installation of Ubuntu or supported distros.